Explicit spectral gap estimates for the linearized Boltzmann operator modeling reactive gaseous mixtures: The reactive kinetic model

 \textbf{Assumptions on the reactive cross-sections.} For a sake of clarity in the presentation, let us introduce the following unified notation for the incoming and the outgoing relative velocities

 corresponding to any of the interactions in \eqref{eq:reaction}.
 Notice in particular that for the reverse reactions no threshold energy is required since $- E_{34}^{12} = E_{12}^{34} \geq 0$.
-When choosing the cross-sections in the chemical framework (see \cite{GroPol} for an exhaustive discussion on this matter), we need to ensure that they satisfy the conditions \eqref{eq:micro-reversibility} which rewrite, using this notation, as
+When choosing the cross-sections in the chemical framework (see \cite{GroPol} for an exhaustive discussion on this matter), we need to ensure that they satisfy condition \eqref{eq:micro-reversibility} which rewrites, using this notation, as

 In order to identify a reasonable structure for the $B_{ij}^{hk}$ to solve these relations, the key observation is that the reversibility of the reaction \eqref{eq:reaction} translates into a symmetry property on the outgoing relative velocities